 The ongoing monitoring of uptime and performance behavior is cornerstone to a quality API with good developer relations.
-Though outsourcing may not fit every situation, a well-polished automated monitoring mechanism means increased response time to errors, and better preparation for increased traffic, both meaning an increase in end user happiness.
+Though

 5: API Documentation-as-a-Service

 Some have suggested that in the near future you will literally own nothing.
 Instead, everything will be consumed in the same way we now use media or integrate cloud software components - as a subscription model.
 Not surprisingly, the Everything-as-a-Service (XaaS) trend spans to how we expose APIs as well.